missionpinball/mpf-docs/mechs/switches/optos.rst

 and it will emit (IR) light.
 Unfortunately, just connecting it to 1.7V is not sufficient because the current is non-linear for LEDs.
-Below the forward voltage (i.e. 1.7V) is 0 and above the forward voltage it increases exponentially.
+Below the forward voltage (i.e. 1.7V) the currency is 0 and above the forward voltage it increases exponentially.
 According to the specifications most IR LEDs should use run at 20mA.
 However, in pinball machines 50-70mA is used because it allows larger distances.